Last Updated on September 3, 2021

 - burghul

-If this diet is new to you, it’s important to bear in mind that all cereal grains can not be eaten.
+If a gluten free diet is new to you, it’s important to bear in mind that all cereal grains contain gluten.
 These include:

 - Barley